artronics/chapar-device-level/README.md

 	etc...

 Notice that before running the program, I connected four *Wireless Sensor Devices* with addresses of 0, 30, 39 and 50. `INFO [Thread-1  ]` is the information related to `logger`.
-Each line starts with *Packet Serial-Number*, follows the type of packet (in this case **UNKown**).
+Each line starts with *Packet Serial-Number*, follows the type of packet (in this case **UNKnown**).
 Each time you create a packet, or each time system receives a packet this serial number increases.

 These packets are *put* in `PacketsIn` queue, until you *take* them with your controller.
 Later we will see how you can write a controller to take and use these packets.
+Currently there is one implementation for *Connection Service* which is `SerialPortConnection`.
+Using this *Connection* layer, you will have well-formed packets in `PacketsIn`.
+These packets contains data which could be from any kind of devices.
+It is not limited to *Wireless Sensors*.
+You can connect your [Arduino](https://en.wikipedia.org/wiki/Arduino) or any serial port enabled devices.

 If you check the parent directory, you also see a `/logs/Packets` directory, which contains `packets.csv` file.
 This file contains the same content of what you saw in console output.
 See [Analyzing Data](#analyzing_data) section.